apoorvkh/torchrunx/docs/source/usage/general.md

 ## Environment variables

-Environment variables in the launcher process that (Unix pattern) match the [``copy_env_vars``](../api.md#torchrunx.Launcher.copy_env_vars) argument are automatically copied to agents and workers.
+Environment variables in the launcher process that pattern match the [``copy_env_vars``](../api.md#torchrunx.Launcher.copy_env_vars) argument are automatically copied to agents and workers.
 We set useful defaults for Python and PyTorch.
 You could replace these.
 Or extend these like:

 ```python
 torchrunx.Launcher(copy_env_vars=(